stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Clockwork/index.md

 ## Branch Features

 ### Bonus Spells
-Once you can cast spells for that level, select two spells from that spell level from the list below as bonus spells.
+Once you can cast spells of a given level, select two spells of that spell level from the list below as bonus spells.
 Once you gain a bonus spell, you always know it and it doesn’t count against the number of spells that you know.

 If you have a bonus spell that doesn’t appear on the arcane spell list, that spell is nevertheless an arcane spell for you.